 Melissa – This Blended Home of Mine

 Combine a sales price with a coupon for the absolute lowest prices at the grocery store.
 You don’t have to be extreme to save a lot of money.
-Even if you don’t think you’ll use coupons you can always use them for household items like toilet paper.
-I haven’t paid for toothpaste for over 5 years because it’s frequently free with coupons!
+Even if you don’t think you’ll use coupons, you can always use them for household items like toilet paper.
+I haven’t paid for a toothpaste for over five years because it’s frequently free with coupons!

 Cameron Tanner – Savvy Savers Academy

-Bring your own lunch to work.
-You work 22 days per month and if you can save a little every day, it will make a huge difference.
-After I switched from eating at my company’s canteen, to bringing my own food, I saved around 5$ per day.
+You work 22 days per month, and if you can save a little every day, it will make a huge difference.
+After I switched from eating at my company’s canteen to bringing my food, I saved around 5$ per day.
 That is $110 a month.
-And not only that, when we cook it’s not only for me but for my wife as well, so it’s a total of $220.
+And not only that, when we cook, it’s not only for me but for my wife as well, so it’s a total of $220.
 Plus, we eat more healthy and the type of food we like.

 Francisco Anes – Passive Income Wise